erkobridee/nx-gatsby/README.md

 `nx serve <generated-site-name>` (on this example it was `gatsby`)

 - using the Gatsby inside of the Nx workspace it's basically like have 2 react applications, nothing special was notice to be able to use it

+- to map the `libs/assets` into the gatsby application it was needed some extra manual steps because the gatsby doesn't supports the `baseUrl` from the `tsconfig.json`

 ## Links